-Scalp micropigmentation is at least a 2-3 session process, sometimes more.
-The ‘panic phase’ following the first session is extremely common and well documented.
-The initial thoughts of ‘Oh my God what have I done…’ are perfectly understandable, as it can take time to adjust to your new appearance.
+There will always be the ‘panic phase’ following that first session, which is completely common and very well documented.
+Those initial thoughts of ‘what have I done?’ are perfectly understandable and it can take some time to adjust to your new appearance.

 Patience is key

-The best advice I can offer is to be aware of the process.
-Know what to expect from your first session, and learn about expected fading.
-Understand that this is a multi-session procedure, and that a sufficient time gap must be allowed between each session.
+The actual SMP process is the most important thing to be aware of before your treatment.
+Know what to expect from your first session and the following days before your next treatment.
+You must understand that it is a multi-session procedure and that a sufficient time gap between sessions must be allowed.

-A little knowledge, in this context at least, is a good thing.
+In this context, a little knowledge is a good thing.
 You’ll reduce any unnecessary anxiety and enjoy the experience a lot more if you know what to expect.